FernandoLuizNemeChibli/snake-html/readme.md

 ## TODO List

--   Add button to reset game.
 -   Add random obstacles.
--   Implement record score for the current session.
 -   Persist record score on local database.
 -   Introduce power-ups that provide temporary advantages or challenges.
 -   Implement multiplayer functionality to compete with friends.